 We begin our day at Bakehouse for a delicious cake and a much-needed coffee.
 The staff are so friendly, everything is local, and they have some Dublin favourites on the menu – try their classic coddle, it’s a hearty warm lunch that’ll set you up for a long afternoon of adventuring!
 Next stop is Mitchell & Son, one of the best off-licenses in the city, stocking an extensive range of wines, beers and spirits, perfect for a night in, or a gift to mark a special occasion.

-EPIC The Irish Emigration Museum tells the stories of the 10 million people who left Ireland over the last 1500 years and how they went on to influence and shape the world.
+EPIC the Irish Emigration Museum tells the stories of the 10 million people who left Ireland over the last 1500 years and how they went on to influence and shape the world.
 You’ll be given an EPIC passport at the start of the tour and will proceed through 20 stunning, interactive galleries, which tell the story of Irish perseverance and struggle, adventure and discovery and belief and community.
-Although EPIC has only been open 3 years, they’ve welcomed over 250,000 visitors, including the likes of Harry and Meghan and Canadian Prime Minister Justin Trudeau.
-EPIC won the coveted award of Europe’s Leading Tourist Attraction at the travel industry ‘Oscars’ for 2020, proving that it’s world-class.
+EPIC has been open 6 years and have welcomed over 685,000 visitors, including the likes of Harry and Meghan and Canadian Prime Minister Justin Trudeau.
+EPIC won the coveted award of Europe’s Leading Tourist Attraction at the travel industry ‘Oscars’ in 2019, 2020, and 2021, proving that it continues to be world-class.

 As you’d expect, EPIC is taking visitor safety seriously with exhibition spaces sanitised regularly by the museum staff throughout the day.
 There’s also ample hand sanitisation stations and social distancing markers throughout the space.
 When you’re finished with the main exhibition, have a browse in the EPIC Museum Gift Shop, which is full of unique Irish-made products.
 In addition to the museum, you can take the opportunity to discover some of your own history with a consultant from EPIC’s professional genealogy service partners, at the Irish Family History Centre.
 Ramble out to North Wall Quay and climb aboard the Jeanie Johnston for a guided 50-minute tour charting the Irish emigrant experience during the Famine.